-The power purchase for the control period FY 2011-12 to FY 2015-16 is based on the energy requirement of DGVCL / four DISCOMs approved by the Commission.
-As stated in the preceding paragraphs, the fixed and variable costs of GSECL stations are as approved by the Commission in the Tariff Order dated 31st March, 2011.
-For purchases from central generating stations, IPPs and others, the fixed and variable costs are taken based on actuals for FY 2009-10.
-The power purchase costs for each year of the control period are given in Tables 6.50 to 6.54.
-These include the energy available from each station, as estimated by the Commission, and energy dispatchable, based on merit order as given in the above Tables.
+The power purchase for the control period FY 2011-12 to FY 2015-16 is based on the energy requirement of UGVCL / four DISCOMs approved by the Commission.
+As stated in the previous paragraphs the fixed and variable costs of GSECL stations are as approved by the Commission in the Tariff Order dated 31st March, 2011.
+For purchase from central generating stations, IPPs and other the fixed and variable costs are taken based on actuals for FY 2009-10.
+The power purchase costs for each year of the control period are given in tables 6.38 to 6.42.
+Which includes the energy available from each station as estimated by the Commission and energy dispatchable based on merit order as given in the above tables.

-The source-wise power purchase cost by GUVNL for the control period FY 2011-12 to FY 2015-16 as approved by the Commission are summarised and given in the Tables below:
+The source-wise power purchase cost by GUVNL for the control period FY 2011-12 to FY 2015-16 are summarized and given in the tables below: